Edith Cowan University: Teaching schools

+As of 2019, the executive dean of the school is David Shirley.
+Prior to being assigned, he was the director of the Manchester School of Theatre and chair of the Federation of Drama Schools in the United Kingdom.

 Research centres

 The university has a number of research centres within its areas of research strength: Health and Wellness; Education; Environment and Sustainability; Electronic Engineering and ICT; Social and Community; Business and Society; Communications and Creative Arts; and Security, Law and Justice.
 Several of these research centres are categorised as Major National Research Facilities and WA Centres of Excellence in Science and Innovation.